GwendolineRodriguez/Epitech/README.md

 - [Mathematics](#Mathematics): **Statistics and Probabilities**
     - A collection of mathematicals programs mainly written in python.
 - [SpaceBomber](#SpaceBomber): **First Deployable Video Game with AI**
-    - Video Game Project written in C++, replique of the arcade game BomberMan but with ships.
+    - Video Game Project written in C++, reproduction of the arcade game BomberMan but with space ships.

 <a name="CPool"></a>